danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - Added "A letter from Leibniz to Ehrenfried Walther von Tschirnhaus in Rome" to the supplement.
 - Added errata page for manual to supplement.
 - Added link to website for the *Principia*.
+- Added Kutler and Brann articles on Dedekind and Euclid to the supplement.
+- Added notes on *Principia* Prop.
+13 Cor.
+1 and Prop.
+17.
 ### June 2018
 - Date of original document.